“My Debt is a Charge-off. Do I Still Need to Pay It?”

 There you have it, straight from the horse’s mouth.
 The allowance account is the amount reserved for estimated losses against loans made.
 When the company record a charge-off loss, it must be deducted from that allowance account.
 The important bit is that “subsequent recoveries are added” to the allowance account.
 In other words, in plain English, “it all comes out in the wash.”
 The recovered funds are simply accounted for separately.
 And that *new* income is properly taken into account, offsetting a portion of the loss previously declared.

 So what does all this mean to you if you have a charge-off account?
-It’s very important that you understand that a charge-off does NOT relieve you from your legal obligation to repay the debt.
-You are still on the hook to pay that debt (or settle it!).
-This fact is well known to anyone who has spent more than a few days working in the debt/credit industry, on EITHER side of the fence.
-Only an absolutely CLUELESS amateur (or a deceitful con-artist peddling a bogus “debt elimination” program) would claim otherwise.
-Yet if you surf to your favorite search engine and type in “debt elimination,” you will quickly find dozens of websites that make this absurd claim.
+It’s very important you understand that a charge-off does NOT relieve you of your legal obligation to repay the debt.
+You are still on the hook to pay that debt (or settle it).
+This fact is well-known to anyone who has spent more than a few days working in the debt/credit industry on EITHER side of the fence.
+Only an absolutely CLUELESS amateur – or a deceitful con-artist peddling a bogus “debt elimination” program – would claim otherwise.
+Yet if you go to your favorite search engine and type in “debt elimination,” you will quickly find dozens of websites that make this absurd claim.

 Don’t buy into this nonsense and ignore charge-off accounts just because you read on some website that you’re no longer responsible.
-It’s vitally important to (a) understand the status of your debt accounts, and (b) work toward achieving a resolution on those accounts.
-Otherwise, you might just be facing a lawsuit that turns into a judgment, which could lead to a wage garnishment or a lien on your property.
+It’s vitally important that you (a) understand the status of your debt accounts, and (b) work toward achieving a resolution on those accounts.
+Otherwise, you might just face a lawsuit that turns into a judgment, which could lead to a wage garnishment or a lien on your property.